-At 16, she traveled to the Galapagos for a wildlife conservation and photography student expedition with National Geographic.
+At 16, she traveled to Ecuador and the Galapagos for a wildlife conservation and photography student expedition with National Geographic.
 Eager to continue studying animals and world cultures, she spent a gap semester focused on wildlife photography and lion conservation in South Africa and Zimbabwe.
-She then traveled to Southeast Asia with her best friend, exploring the wonders of Angkor Wat and thousands of golden stupas in Myanmar while staying with the Hill Tribes and in floating villages.
+She then traveled through five countries in Southeast Asia with her best friend, exploring the wonders of Angkor Wat and thousands of golden stupas in Myanmar while staying with the Hill Tribes and in floating villages.

 She majored in anthropology at Colorado College and spent a month with the Colville Confederated Tribes in Eastern Washington for her thesis in traditional foodways and indigenous environmental education.
-While at school, she took college courses in Italy and India where she wrote about culture, cuisine and mythology, studied primate behavior at the Lemur Conservation Foundation, and completed a wildlife rehabilitation internship in Costa Rica.
-After graduation and a summer working as an environmental educator at the Denver Zoo, she found Nat Hab and never looked back.
-Combining her passions for writing, animals, and travel is a dream come true.
-When not writing or traveling, you can find her immersed in a fantasy book, singing, volunteering at an equine therapy program, or at the farmers market.
+While at school, she took college courses in Italy and India where she wrote about culture, cuisine and mythology, studied primate behavior at the Lemur Conservation Foundation and completed a wildlife rehabilitation internship in Costa Rica.
+During this time, she was also fortunate enough to travel with her family to England, France and Japan.
+After graduation in 2017 and a summer spent working as an environmental educator at the Denver Zoo, she found Nat Hab and never looked back.
+Combining her passions for animals, writing and travel is a dream come true, and she recently joined a Nat Hab adventure to see polar bears in Canada’s subarctic.
+When not working as a Marketing Coordinator or exploring the world, you can find her immersed in a fantasy book, singing and volunteering at an equine therapy center.

 Read Emily’s posts on Good Nature: